 It also takes time for your bone marrow to begin making red blood cells, and you might need red blood cell transfusions from time to time as you recover.

 Interstitial pneumonitis and other lung problems

 Pneumonia caused by infection happens more often, but pneumonitis may be caused by radiation, graft-versus-host disease, or chemo rather than germs.
-It’s caused by damage to the areas between the cells of the lungs (called interstitial spaces).
+It’s caused by damage to the areas between the cells of the lungs (called interstitial spaces, pronounced in-ter-STIH-shul).
 Pneumonitis can be severe, especially if total body irradiation was given with chemo as part of the conditioning treatment.
 Chest x-rays will be taken in the hospital to watch for pneumonitis as well as pneumonia.
-Some doctors will do breathing tests every few months to try to find lung problems early.
+Some doctors will do breathing tests every few months if you have graft-versus-host disease (see next section).

 Graft-versus-host disease (GVHD) can happen in allogeneic transplants when the immune cells from the donor see the recipient’s body as foreign.
 (Remember: The recipient’s immune system has mostly been destroyed by conditioning treatment and cannot fight back — the new stem cells make up most of the immune system after transplant.)
 The donor immune cells may attack certain organs, most often the skin, gastrointestinal (GI) tract, and liver.
 This can change the way the organs work and increase the chances of infection.

 GVHD reactions are very common and can range from barely noticeable to life-threatening.
 Doctors think of GVHD as acute or chronic.
 Acute GVHD starts soon after transplant and lasts a short time.
 Chronic GVHD starts later and lasts a long time.
 A person may have one, both, or neither type of GVHD.

 Acute GVHD can happen 10 to 90 days after a transplant, though the average time is around 25 days.